Cal-CS-61A-Staff/scheme_editor/editor/scheme_documentation.md

 ```

 In pillow-turtle mode, this exits the current program.
 In tk-turtle mode, it exits the current program
 when the window is clicked.
-In the web interpreter, it closes the canvas.
+In the web interpreter, it does nothing.

 In the local interpreter, you can pass `--turtle-save-path PATH` to also effectively call
 `(save-to-file PATH)` right before exit.